 But then YouTube shoves an auto-playing ad in my face and shows me an infinite feed of videos and shorts that are probably really fun to watch, but that will also cost me 2 hours that I didn’t mean to spend.
-With 70% of watch-time coming from videos suggested by YouTube’s algorithm, it’s not about the one video you consciously signed up for.
+With 70% of watch-time coming from videos suggested by their algorithm, it’s never about that one video you consciously signed up for.

 With Attention Settings, you could turn off suggested videos, prevent auto-play, and remove the Shorts tab.

 Just like with Facebook, time on Instagram is much more worthwhile when you get to see what your friends have been up to than when you’re watching a bunch of ‘entertaining’ videos.

 With a chronological feed, “Hide Explore Section”, and “Hide Suggested Content”, it might be viable again for me to have Instagram on my phone and occasionally check what the ~100 people I follow have been up to.

 There’s some genuinely wholesome content on TikTok.
 At the same time, the algorithm underlying the For You Page is incredibly good at keeping us scrolling and watching.
 Attention Settings could help users engage with the app on their own terms — seeing the content they want to see, without getting sucked into binge-watching sessions.

 These are merely examples of the kinds of things that could be done and would be helpful.
 A more comprehensive list could be put together by a consortium of independent organizations that track the leading edge of this space.